Illyrians: Albanians

 The possible continuity between the Illyrian populations of the Western Balkans in antiquity and the Albanians has played a significant role in Albanian nationalism from the 19th century until the present day.
+The idea of Illyrian-Albanian continuity is the founding myth of the Albanian nation.
+A decree on the Albanization of all place-names and personal names was also issued at the 7th congress of the Communist Party held on 26–29 May 1975.
+The decree referred to all names which are not aligned with ideological and political guideline of the Albanian Communist Party.
+This decree ordered citizens to give "modern revolutionary (Illyrian) names" to their children.
+Moreover, the names of Greek and Roman archaeological sites were changed to "Illyrian".

 South Slavs

-At the beginning of the 19th century, many educated Europeans regarded the South Slavs as the descendants of ancient Illyrians.
-However, this is incorrect as Southern Slavs are descendants of Slavic tribes that migrated to the Balkans.
-Consequently, when Napoléon conquered part of the South Slavic lands, these areas were named after ancient Illyrian provinces (1809–1814).
+At the beginning of the 19th century, many educated Europeans, regarded the South Slavs as the descendants of ancient Illyrians.
+When Napoleon conquered part of the South Slavic lands, these areas were named after ancient Illyrian provinces (1809–1814).
+The French imperial administration regarded the South Slavs as Illyrians speaking the Illyrian language, however this was based on a poor knowledge of history and ethnology.
 After the demise of the First French Empire in 1815, the Habsburg monarchy became increasingly centralized and authoritarian, and fear of Magyarization arouse patriotic resistance among Croatians.
 Under the influence of Romantic nationalism, a self-identified "Illyrian movement", in the form of a Croatian national revival, opened a literary and journalistic campaign initiated by a group of young Croatian intellectuals during the years of 1835–49.